 Feet / Frames When checked the counter displays film Feet and Frames instead of TimeCode.
-Please
+Please see: Film Footage Ruler on page 22 for details and settings.

 Nominal TC Shows the current TimeCode display format allows when running at Nominal Play speed.